paveltimofeev/screens.io/tasklist.md

 - Frontend: Close menu at mobile view after click, and do not cover header

 BackLog
-- Autostop or ManualStop for stuck jobs
-- Frontend: Second change of Account Name (and other fields) fails without page reload
+- Frontend: Logout should clear session and cookies
+- Frontend: Should logout user on Delete Account
 - [Security] Backend: Do not store authConfig login/password in plain text.
 Do not transfer them to UI.
-- [Feature+] Stubs for images (see. backend/app_logic/engine_scripts/puppet/interceptImages.js)
 - Backend: Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
 - Frontend: Implement Sidebar filters for Job Page
 - Frontend: (?)
 Show correct values at stats section of sidebar (Jobs)
-- Frontend: Allow to choose Viewports for Scenario at Viewports Tab
 - Frontend: Scenario Page - add Overview(Summary) with reference image
 - Frontend: Stats & analytics: PASSED/FAILED, Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
-- Frontend: RESTYLE UI - Responsive UI (support mobile)
-- Frontend: Logout should clear session and cookies
-- Frontend: Should logout user on Delete Account
 - [Security] Proxy: Auth proxy should not store passwords in plain text
 - [Move to AWS: 1] STORE IMAGES AT AWS S3
 - [Move to AWS: 2] Run MongoDb on AWS VM
 - [Move to AWS: 3] Run proxy & backend on AWS VM
-- [Move to AWS: 4] Deploy frontend to AWS S3/CloudFront or github under the new domain name
+- [Move to AWS: 4] Deploy frontend to AWS S3/CloudFront or github under the new domain name and SSL
 - **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user)
 - LANDING PAGE (WP/Gatsby/Hugo/Jekyll/Shopify?)
+- Frontend: RESTYLE UI - Responsive UI (support mobile)
 - **------------ MVP MILESTONE ------------**
 - Terms of Service, Privacy Policy and Beta Service Agreement (links and docs)
 - [Bug] *use _id as label in config?* Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.